Using the Spherical Dome Calculator

 A level input measures a slice of the structure.
 For example, it can calculate the area of a second floor, show headroom around the dome perimeter, or calculate the volume and surface area of a portion of the dome.

-All inputs are stored in the page URL, which may be bookmarked, stored in notes, or shared with others.
-Click the “Copy to Clipboard” button to quickly copy results to paste into emails, messages, or research notes.
-Print the page — or save as a PDF if supported by your browser or OS — for a professional copy of the drawing and results.
+All parameters are stored in the page URL which may be bookmarked, saved, and shared.
+Use “Copy to Clipboard” to copy-and-paste results into your notes or emails.
+Print page or save as PDF for a professional copy of the drawing and results.

 Height.
 The height of the spherical dome from its base to the apex.

 Stem Wall.
 The height of the stem wall extends vertically from the circular floor to the base of the dome.
 The stem wall height is optional by leaving the height set to zero (0).